James O'Barr: Career

-The Crow was adapted into a successful film of the same name in 1994, which was marred by the tragic death of its star, Brandon Lee, during filming.
+The Crow was adapted into a successful film of the same name in 1994, which was marred by the tragic death of its star, Brandon Lee, who was also engaged to be married, during filming.
 The film went on to spawn three sequels and a television series.

-After the success of The Crow film, O'Barr began planning a post-apocalyptic graphic novel series entitled Gothik.
+After the success of The Crow film, O'Barr began planning an apocalyptic graphic novel series entitled Gothik.
 The series was based on The Wizard of Oz and featured "Jonny Z" from his short story "Frame 137" as the main character.

-In January 2013 Motionworks Entertainment released O'Barr's western comic, Sundown, which served as their debut motion comic for iPhone and iPad.
-He also announced his work on a comic about the Korean War, centered on the efforts of three US Marine guncrews to hold Fox Hill during the Battle of Chosin Reservoir, with a different artist drawing each gun crew.
+In January 2013, Motionworks Entertainment released O'Barr's western comic, Sundown, which served as their debut motion comic for iPhone and iPad.
+He also announced his work on a comic about the Korean War, centered on the efforts of three U.S. Marine guncrews to hold Fox Hill during the Battle of Chosin Reservoir, with a different artist drawing each gun crew.

 In 2013, O'Barr was named as a consultant on a possible reboot of The Crow film franchise.
-Although previously opposed to the project, in an October 2014 interview, O'Barr spoke about his involvement in the reboot of The Crow.
-He discussed the approach to the adaptation and efforts being made to respect the original film.
+Although previously opposed to the project, in an October 2014 interview, speaking of his involvement, O'Barr discussed the approach to the adaptation and efforts being made to respect the original film.
 Later, in November 2014, O'Barr appeared at the Wizard World Tulsa Comic Con and stated that he was co-writing the script with screenwriter Cliff Dorfman.
+After a long period in development hell, a reboot film would be released in 2024 starring Bill Skarsgård, though O'Barr is only credited in reference to the original comic.